Key topics covered:

 Whistleblowers who suffer from job retaliation are entitled to reinstatement, back pay and any other damages that occurred.

-The SEC has said employers may not require employees to sign employment agreements and severance agreements that discourage or impede employees from contacting the SEC with concerns.
-It also has said requiring employees and former employees to sign confidentiality agreements imposing pre-notification requirements before contacting the SEC is a violation of SEC rules.
+The SEC has stated that employers may not require employees to sign employment or severance agreements that discourage or impede individuals from contacting the SEC with concerns.
+The agency has also made clear that confidentiality agreements requiring pre-notification before contacting the SEC violate federal whistleblower protection rules.

 Rule 21F-17 prohibits companies from taking any action to impede whistleblowers from reporting possible securities violations to the SEC.
 Many companies have been fined for violating that rule.